OpenCyphal/pycyphal/CONTRIBUTING.rst

 (for PyCharm: right click -> Mark Directory As -> Sources Root).

 Configure the IDE to remove trailing whitespace on save in the entire file.
+Or, even better, configure a File Watcher to run Black on save (make sure to disable running it on external file changes though).